SE2-group4/SE1-project/docs/UI_prototype.md

 <img src="../GUI/EZGas_GUI_web/Homepage_Authenticated_User_selected_gas_station.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Homepage_Authenticated_User_selected_gas_station.png" width="25%">

-Same as the normal user (see [1.2](#1.2-selecting-a-gas-station)), the authenticated user can select a specific gas station (portayed as red)between the gas station displayed on the maps and he/she can see the list of the prices of that station on the left side of the window (down in the mobile version), sorted by positive votes.
-The only difference is that in this case, since the user is authenticated he has the posssibility to insert a new gas station.
+Same as the normal user (see [1.2](#12-selecting-a-gas-station)), the authenticated user can select a specific gas station (portayed as red) among the gas stations displayed on the maps and he/she can see the list of the prices of that station on the left side of the window (down in the mobile version), sorted by positive votes.
+The only difference is that in this case, since the user is authenticated he has the possibility to insert a new gas station.

 ## 5. Gas station reached